 At Walmart and Sam’s Club, we are committed to providing safe, affordable, and quality foods to our customers and members.
 A safe and traceable food supply chain is a shared responsibility and requires collaboration with our suppliers.
 In an effort to comply with Section 204 of the Food Safety Modernization Act, or FSMA 204, we have issued enhanced traceability requirements to all food suppliers.

 This landing page can be referenced as a living resource for understanding how to comply with the requirements.
 The detailed data requirements, aligned with FSMA 204, can be found in this Food Traceability KDE Requirements.
-All food suppliers will be expected to provide the KDEs (Key Data Elements) for all shipments or deliveries of food to Walmart Inc. Pallets containing food must be labeled with an SSCC-18 barcode that is linked to the corresponding ASN, with the required KDEs.
-Cases containing food must be labeled with a GS1-128 barcode, with the required KDEs.
+All food suppliers will be expected to provide an Advanced Shipment Notification (ASN) containing the the KDEs (Key Data Elements) for all shipments or deliveries of food to Walmart Inc. Pallets containing food must be labeled with an SSCC-18 barcode that is linked to the corresponding ASN.
+Cases containing food must be labeled with a GS1-128 barcode.
 Additional guides and materials are included in the below FAQ.

 The following FAQ has been developed to assist suppliers as it relates to Walmart Inc. food traceability requirements.
 These are intended to address high-level questions and offer an introduction to our traceability approach but should not be considered legal guidance.
 Please consult your legal counsel for more information.